 AP Attendee Logistics

 Am I registered?
 Confirmation e-mails were sent upon processing of registration form.
-If you have not received an e-mail of this mature then you most likely are not registered for the Institute.
+If you have not received an e-mail of this nature then you’re not registered for the Institute.

 This page is set up in such a way to address issues as attendees would encounter such as getting to campus, parking, check-in, etc. Headers have been used in an attempt to make it as easy as possible to navigate quickly to the information being sought.